WemaGoodness/alx-system_engineering-devops/0x00-shell_basics/README.md

 # SHELL BASICS

 The scripts in this repository section consists of basic shell commands.
-The descriptions of what each cript does is listed below:
+The descriptions of what each script does is listed below:

 ###### 0-current_working_directory
 This script prints the absolute path name of the current working directory.